Which AI Model to Use? Choosing the Best AI Model for Your Needs (Updated) image

 Still struggling?
 Here is a concise list and breakdown of the most popular AI models at the moment if you are still unsure:

-- Claude Opus 4 - best for deep reasoning, coding, and agentic workflows.
-Anthropic’s most powerful model
+• Claude Opus 4.1 - best for deep reasoning, data analysis, and agentic workflows

-- DeepSeek R1 - best for reasoning, coding, and math
+• DeepSeek R1 - best for technical-problem solving, reasoning, coding, and math

 Didn’t have enough?
 Here are other models that you might be interested in: Granite 3.0 (IBM tool that with multiple integrations - chatbots, dashboards, etc.), Mistral 7B (good for building AI assistants and summarisation bots), Stable Diffusion (good for image generation), XGBoost (good for credit scoring, fraud detection, churn prediction).